A Beginner’s Guide to Feng Shui for Interior Design

 Yin and Yang

 In a Feng Shui home, Yin and Yang are weaved into the interior design through a variety of elements, such as colours, shapes, materials and symbols.
-But, most homes lack balance and so to create the balance, designers look for the existing balance between the two opposing sides.
+But, most homes lack balance.
+So to create balance, designers look for the existing balance between the two opposing sides.
 For instance, if a space is too “Yang” (too bright, bold, and active), then the amount of “Yin” (too dark, dull and passive) is increased.
 Therefore the balance is achieved to improve the flow of “chi”.

 Bagua Map and its importance in Feng Shui

-The Bogua map is inspired by “Bogua” which is a set of nine symbols representing the fundamental principles of reality, interlude with each other.
+The Bogua map is inspired by “Bogua”.
+It is a set of nine symbols representing the fundamental principles of reality, interlude with each other.
 Though in the practice of Feng Shui, Bagua Map is a sort of tool that distinguishes various areas of space and their corresponding qualities and characteristics.
-The map is composed of nine sections, each representing a different aspect of life – wealth, fame, relationships, family, health, children & creativity, knowledge, career and helpful people & travel.
+The map is composed of nine sections.
+Each represents a different aspect of life – wealth, fame, relationships, family, health, children & creativity, knowledge, career and helpful people & travel.
 The map is heavily influenced by the principles of Yin and Yang, along with the previously mentioned five elements.

 How to use Bagua Map?

-- As a first step, you have to procure a floor plan of your home or you can draw the floor plan.
+- As a first step, you have to procure a floor plan of your home.
+Otherwise, you can draw the floor plan.
 Though we recommend getting an accurate floor plan, a drawn floor plan would also work.

 - According to the BTB method of Feng Shui, your front door is always at the bottom of the map, where the areas for knowledge, career and helpful people & travel lay.